 In a SEM, electrons interact with a sample's atoms to produce scattered electrons, X-rays and visible light.

-ISAAC has excellent facilities and equipment for the preparation of samples for SEM analysis.
+GEMS has excellent facilities and equipment for the preparation of samples for SEM analysis.

 Data Interpretation and Reporting

-ISAAC will train customers in the use of its SEM’s and Raman.
+GEMS will train customers in the use of its SEM’s and Raman.

 GES maintains a range of digital microscopes for transmitted and reflected light microscopy and optical cathodoluminescence (CL).
-The Kelvin Nanocharacterisation Centre (KNC) in the School of Physics and Astronomy, with transmission electron microscopes (TEM’s) and focused ion beam (FIB) milling capabilities, is complementary to ISAAC, and the two centres will engage in joint projects.
+The Kelvin Nanocharacterisation Centre (KNC) in the School of Physics and Astronomy, with transmission electron microscopes (TEM’s) and focused ion beam (FIB) milling capabilities, is complementary to GEMS, and the two centres will engage in joint projects.